bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 ### `select()`

-The dataset contains the details on age, birth date, gender, height, name, weight, medal counts, sport, and country and a few more variables.
+The data set contains the details on age, birth date, gender, height, name, weight, medal counts, sport, and country and a few more variables.
-Not all of these variables are of interest for a specific research question and often one wants to have a “narrower” version of a dataset which contains only the variables of immediate interest.
+Not all of these variables are of interest for a specific research question and often one wants to have a “narrower” version of a data set which contains only the variables of immediate interest.

-To prepare such a version of your dataset, use the function `select()` to select the variables (columns) you need.
+To prepare such a version of your data set, use the function `select()` to select the variables (columns) you need.

 -   First, you can select the variables of interest just by naming them.